transmuteAI/SolarNet/README.md

  |   MMA     | 12.20  |  12.05 |  11.98 | 12.55  |
  |   CNN     | 12.34  |  12.47 |  12.25 | 12.64  |

    These efficiency values are obtained by converting the designs to complete black and white image ( 0 representing no electrode and 1 representing presence of electrode) with a threshold of 0.02.
 The CNN designs tend to have less grayness compared to the MMA counterparts.
-So, the actual efficiency values of the CNN designs are higher than those of MMA post processing.
+So, the overall efficiency values of the CNN designs are higher than those of MMA post processing.

 ## Libraries Used
 - Autograd